Top 10 Most Hated College Basketball Coaches Ever

 Nowadays, Thompson comes across as a gentle old papa bear for his son, current Georgetown head coach John Thompson III.
 How quickly people forget the disdain he once faced.

-Sadly, a lot of the vitriol directed at Thompson was racist in nature for creating a team that was almost exclusively all-black - with players like Michael Graham, Allen Iverson and Victor Page - at an elite, private university made up of many privileged white students.
+Sadly, a lot of the vitriol directed at Thompson was racist in nature for creating a team that was almost exclusively black at an elite, private university made up of privileged white students.
 A lot of ignorant white people even accused Thompson of being a reverse racist.

 Not that any of them would tell the intimidating, 6-foot-10 former player that to his face.